lnkl26/capstone/README.md

 10/12/2025 | Leann Kahal | Bug #4 is only a visual bug, functionalities works just as intended, therefore this is a low priority fix for now.

 10/13/2025 | Jesselle Ballesil | Currently editing a task links to same modal as creating one, so while functionality is fine it still says "Create a new task" in the popup.
 Will need to eventually create a new modal for editing tasks.

+10/14/2025 | Jesselle Ballesil | On iOS, fonts for buttons are colored blue instead of black.